Today I’m going to be reviewing the Kano Pixel Kit. Follow the manual and build pixel board and afterwards learn to code using Kano’s free software.

 Overall, despite the technical issues on the Kano app, the Pixel kit is still very enjoyable and perfect for anyone, not just kids to learn the basics of code.

-If you want the Kano Pixel Kit for yourself, it’s available only on the Kano website and comes with a 12 Month warranty.
-The RRP for this Pixel Kit is £79.99.
+If you want the Kano Pixel Kit for yourself, it’s available for purchase only on the Kano website.
+The RRP for this product is £79.99.

 Product sample provided by Kano in exchange for a detailed, unbiased review.